-In this world now, everything is password protected, your phone, computer, e-mails and what not.
+In this world now, everything is password protected, your phone, computer, e-mails, and whatnot.
 And remembering so many passwords can be difficult sometimes.
 What’s more, you cannot have a simple password.
 It has to be something strong and out-of-place, something that no one can think of.
-Sometimes, even you cannot remember that out of the box password.
-Writing them all down and saving it on Notepad or Word is also not advisable.
+Sometimes, even you cannot remember that out-of-the-box password.
+Writing them all down and saving them on Notepad or Word is also not advisable.
 This is where our new freeware PassBox can help you.

 - Ability to backup.
 Passbox v2.0 can backup and restore data.

 - Added support for multiple databases, a user can create as many databases.

 - Interface issues have been solved.
 You can now simultaneously edit the records while viewing them.
 A user can also view complete data in tabular form using the grid view.
 Added another panel – Database manager which lets you manage databases and all.